Darwin Core Data Package guide

 Since

-A field descriptor describes a single field in a table schema (e.g., name, description, format, constraints).
+A field descriptor describes a single field in a table schema (e.g., its name, description, format, constraints).

 -